curtispuetz/compy-bridge-lib-glfw/readme.md

-# compy-bridge-lib-glfw
+# Compy Bridge Library for GLFW
-a Compy bridge-library for glfw
+a [Compy](https://github.com/curtispuetz/compy-cli) bridge-library for glfw